-- Shorts – July is our hottest month, and temps can climb up into the upper 90s.
+- Shorts – July is our hottest month, and temps can climb into the upper 90s.

-- Sandals – Ideally a comfortable, walking sandal or sports sandals, like Tevas or Chacos.
+- Sandals – Ideally comfortable, walking sandals or sports sandals, like Tevas or Chacos.

 - Light jacket – When the sun goes down, it gets cool, even after a hot day.

 - Bathing suit – In case you want to hit the Boulder Reservoir or your hotel pool.

 - Warm coat – Fall evenings are almost always chilly in Boulder.